 I call this a sugar free jam because I use a little honey as my sweetening agent, okay so it is a sweetener but it is just slightly better for you than good old refined white sugar.

-Making chia style jam is super easy too, you will just blitz those blueberries in a food processor then heat them up with all other ingredients (apart from the basil) for 20 minutes, add the minced basil and spoon into a small sterilised jar.
-You are not boiling for ages waiting for that magical setting point with chia jam as the seeds set up themselves as the jam cools in the jar.
+You will just blitz those blueberries in a food processor then heat them up with all other ingredients (apart from the basil) for approximately 5 – 10 minutes, add the minced basil.

 - 250 g/1 cup fresh blueberries